 A final investment decision has yet to be made for Chevron's Kitimat LNG project, but that hasn't stopped the company from getting work started on clearing the way for the Pacific Trail Pipeline over the summer, despite fervent opposition from First Nations Hereditary Chiefs along the proposed route.

-Chevron will be establishing a field office in Houston, BC for the summer to carry out pre-construction activities for the proposed pipeline that would run 480 kilometres between Summit Lake, near Prince George and Kitimat, transporting liquefied natural gas (LNG) from the province's shale gas operations to a port on the west coast.
+Chevron will be establishing a field office in Houston, BC for the summer to carry out pre-construction activities for the proposed pipeline that would run 300 miles between Summit Lake, near Prince George and Kitimat, transporting liquefied natural gas (LNG) from the province's shale gas operations to a port on the west coast.

 The company received approval for the pre-construction activities from the BC Oil and Gas Commission in April.
 The temporary office will serve as headquarters for contractors doing environmental and archaeological field studies, road maintenance, clearing right of ways, and surveying and flagging boundaries.

 Chevron spokespeople say they have the "full support" of First Nations to get started.

 "The Pacific Trail Pipeline is the only proposed natural gas pipeline project with the support of all First Nations Bands whose traditional territory encompasses the proposed Pacific Trail Pipeline route," said Gillian Robinson of Chevron-Kitimat LNG.

 According to the company, the pre-construction work will be carried out by a First Nations–owned company, Shas PTP Ltd., which was previously contracted to build access roads and clear the way for the western section of the pipeline over the last two summers.